 Georgetown Climate Center

 The nonpartisan Georgetown Climate Center seeks to advance effective climate and energy policies in the United States and serves as a resource to state and local communities that are working to cut carbon pollution and prepare for climate change.
+As part of Georgetown Law, the Center works extensively with government officials, academics, and an array of stakeholders.
+It analyzes the provisions of federal policy relevant to state and local government, works with states on developing innovative new policies, and encourages policymakers to learn from state experience.
+The Georgetown Climate Center also developed, manages, and maintains the Adaptation Clearinghouse.

 The Center informs the development of state and federal policies that: